Hamlin, Michael Jordan partner on NASCAR team for Wallace

 “Deciding on the driver was easy — it had to be Bubba Wallace.”

-Hamlin said additional details would be forthcoming.
-Wallace is the only Black driver at NASCAR’s top level.
+“Bubba has shown tremendous improvement since joining the Cup Series and we believe he’s ready to take his career to a higher level,” Hamlin said.
+“He deserves the opportunity to compete for race wins and our team will make sure he has the resources to do just that.

+“Off the track, Bubba has been a loud voice for change in our sport and our country.
+MJ and I support him fully in those efforts and stand beside him.”

 There’s been speculation for months that Hamlin was organizing some sort of ownership group as he expects NASCAR’s business model to become more favorable for team owners when the “Next Gen” car is released in 2022.
-NASCAR rules prohibit a current driver from owning a team and driving for another, but Hamlin works around the policy with Jordan as the primary owner.
+NASCAR rules prohibit a current driver from owning a team and driving for another, but Hamlin works around the policy with Jordan as the principal owner.

+“Starting a race team has been something that Michael and I have talked about while playing golf together over the years, but the timing or circumstances were never really right,” Hamlin said.
+“It just makes sense now to lay the foundation for my racing career after I’m done driving and also help an up-and-coming driver like Bubba take his career to a higher level.”

 Jordan became a partial owner of the Bobcats in 2006 and bought the team outright in 2010, restoring the franchise to its original Hornets name.
 Hamlin has been a longtime season-ticket holder with courtside seats along the visitors’ bench.

+Jordan dabbled in racing before with Michael Jordan Motorsports.
+He owned an AMA Superbike team and had one win in 10 years.
 Jordan has twice traveled to the NASCAR season finale to watch Hamlin race for the championship.
 Hamlin, who’s 39, is still seeking his first title.

+“Growing up in North Carolina, my parents would take my brothers, sisters and me to races, and I’ve been a NASCAR fan my whole life,” Jordan said.
+“The opportunity to own my own race team in partnership with my friend, Denny Hamlin, and to have Bubba Wallace driving for us, is very exciting for me.”

 Wallace, who has cobbled together about $18 million in sponsorship deals since he made social equality his platform, already said he’d leave Richard Petty Motorsports at the end of the season.